VIN-EET-TEC/SQL-Projects/Retail Sales Analysis/README.md

 ## Overview

 This project is designed to showcase essential SQL skills and techniques commonly used by data analysts to explore, clean, and analyze retail sales data.
 It involves setting up a retail sales database, conducting exploratory data analysis (EDA), and using SQL queries to answer key business questions.
-Ideal for beginners in data analysis, this project helps build a strong foundation in SQL while applying real-world analytical techniques.

 ## Objectives